Ambiguous Loss UK

 • You terminated a pregnancy to find out you would have had a healthy baby.

-• You had a baby not knowing how long it would live and experienced anticipatory grief.
+• You had a baby not knowing how long it would live.

 • Your baby died during pregnancy and was under 24 weeks so you couldn’t register the birth or death.